 GeneCards Summary for RNF128 Gene

 RNF128 (Ring Finger Protein 128, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
 Diseases associated with RNF128 include Hartnup Disorder.
-Among its related pathways are Calcineurin-regulated NFAT-dependent transcription in lymphocytes.
+Among its related pathways are Ovarian tumor domain proteases and Metabolism of proteins.
 GO annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.
 An important paralog of this gene is RNF133.

 UniProtKB/Swiss-Prot for RNF128 Gene

 E3 ubiquitin-protein ligase that catalyzes Lys-48- and Lys-63-linked polyubiquitin chains formation.
 Functions as an inhibitor of cytokine gene transcription.
 Inhibits IL2 and IL4 transcription, thereby playing an important role in the induction of the anergic phenotype, a long-term stable state of T-lymphocyte unresponsiveness to antigenic stimulation associated with the blockade of interleukin production.
 Ubiquitinates ARPC5 with Lys-48 linkages and COR1A with Lys-63 linkages leading to their degradation, down-regulation of these cytosleletal components results in impaired lamellipodium formation and reduced accumulation of F-actin at the immunological synapse.
 Functions in the patterning of the dorsal ectoderm; sensitizes ectoderm to respond to neural-inducing signals.